Lightstreamer/Lightstreamer-kafka-connector/README.md

 Example:

 ```
-lightstreamer.server.proxy_adapter.address=lighstreamer.com:6661
+lightstreamer.server.proxy_adapter.address=lightstreamer.com:6661
 ```

 #### lightstreamer.server.proxy_adapter.socket.connection.setup.timeout.ms

-The (optional) amount of time in milliseconds the connctor will wait for the socket connection to be established to the Lighstreamer server's Proxy Adapter before terminating the task.
+The (optional) amount of time in milliseconds the connctor will wait for the socket connection to be established to the Lightstreamer server's Proxy Adapter before terminating the task.
 Specify `0` for infinite timeout.

 - **Type:** int
 - **Default:** 5000 (5 seconds)